 Data Collection.
-The initial data were collected in 2021 during the COVID-19 pandemic.
-Data were also collected in 2022 and will be released in Fall 2023.
+The initial data were collected in 2021 during the COVID-19 pandemic and in 2022.
+Data were also collected in 2023.

 Data in Practice.
 This measure can help researchers and policymakers understand how individuals view their own lives and well-being in the midst of a global pandemic.
 As one of several Healthy People 2030 Overall Health and Well-Being Measures (OHMs), ongoing assessment of life satisfaction can help us understand recovery from the pandemic and the resilience of Americans over time.